Nick Dupree passed away on Saturday February 18th, 2017, at around 4:30 AM, just 5 days shy of his 35th birthday.

 I grew up in and around the Spring Hill College campus in Mobile, Alabama, where I studied from Fall 1998 when I entered at age 16, until 2005.
 The Jesuits’ social justice teachings heavily influenced me.

 My primary skill-set is in writing.
 I come out of the Spring Hill College writing program, where I gravitated toward creative nonfiction and poetry.
-Though problems maintaining nursing care in the wake of my Medicaid battle prevented me from completing my degree at the Jesuit college, I’ve never stopped writing,
+Though problems maintaining nursing care in the wake of my “victory” in the Medicaid battle prevented me from completing my degree at the Jesuit college, I’ve never stopped writing,

 I have continued creating both fiction (online comics I paint with the trackball mouse, such as Theodore Roosevelt and the Rough Riders vs Zombies, and Bunnies in Space) and nonfiction (essays on history, politics, and health care).
 One of my essays, on the impact of cuts in the federal budget and universal health care as a human right, was published as part of Greenhaven Press’ reference volume Health Care: Opposing Viewpoints in 2008.